dmltdev/styled-components-css-extractor/readme.md

 A project owner can disable the speedy mode by adding the environment variable `SC_DISABLE_SPEEDY` (`REACT_APP_SC_DISABLE_SPEEDY` for React).

-If the React project uses styled-components of a version 5.0+, the App component should be wrapped in StyleSheetManager with a prop disableCSSOMInjection.
-Example below:
+If the React project uses styled-components of a version 5.0+, the App component should be wrapped in `StyleSheetManager` with a prop `disableCSSOMInjection`:

 ```javascript
 import { StyleSheetManager } from 'styled-components';